apache/cloudstack-docs-rn/source/upgrade/_sysvm_restart.rst

 .. sourcecode:: bash

-   # nohup cloudstack-sysvmadm -d IP address -u cloud -p -a > sysvm.log 2>&1 &
+   # nohup cloudstack-sysvmadm -d IPaddress -u cloud -p password -a > sysvm.log 2>&1 &

 You can monitor the log for progress.
 The process of restarting the system VMs can take an hour or more.